BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• While employment in the Food and Beverage sector increased by 4.3% from March 2024 to April 2024, sales of food services and drinking places decreased by 1.6%.
+- Employment in the Food and Beverage sector decreased by 5.1% from August 2024 to September 2024 and sales of food services and drinking places decreased 8.2%.

 Chart 12 displays the monthly sales of food services and drink places in thousands of dollars each month for the last three years since 2019.